haitian-af/og/README.md

 <img width="600" src="https://user-images.githubusercontent.com/3044853/208225044-e6c4e496-039a-45bc-a310-834e041afdd0.png" />

 # 🚀 Development

-You can fork this repo or [deploy to Railway](https://railway.app/new?template=https%3A%2F%2Fgithub.com%2Frailwayapp%2Fog-generator) to make it your own, customize, and use in your own projects.

 The frontend is a [NextJS](https://nextjs.org) site and the image generation happens in an API route.

 ```